David Speight Photography

 Rather than being based in one static location, beginners’ photography workshops will take place in various locations around West Yorkshire.
 Because I grew up and live in West Yorkshire, I have a very good knowledge of the area, and can choose the best locations to photograph around particular seasonal highlights.
 Highlights of the year include the bright yellow fields of Oilseed Rape or Bluebells in the spring, the Heather on the moors in late summer or the fantastic colours of the local woodland in autumn.
 To get an idea of the type of locations we could possibly visit, please see the accompanying images.
 Areas of West Yorkshire we could possibly visit include Leeds, Wakefield, Huddersfield, Mirfield, Brighouse, Hebden Bridge & Todmorden.
 We may also visit one or two locations just into south Yorkshire near Barnsley and Sheffield.

-- First and foremost I’m a landscape photographer with over fifteen years’ experience, and have run a photography business since 2007.
+- First and foremost I’m a landscape photographer with over twenty years’ experience, and have run a photography business since 2007.

 - I’m an established photography workshop provider, teaching hundreds of clients since 2012.